ethereum/execution-specs/README.md

 | Frontier Thawing | 200000 | 2015-09-07 | | | [Blog](https://blog.ethereum.org/2015/08/04/the-thawing-frontier/) |
 | Frontier | 1 | 2015-07-30 | | | [Blog](https://blog.ethereum.org/2015/07/22/frontier-is-coming-what-to-expect-and-how-to-prepare/) |

 *Note:* Starting with Paris, updates are no longer rolled out based on block numbers.
 Paris was enabled once proof-of-work Total Difficulty reached 58750000000000000000000.
-As of Shanghai, upgrade activation is based on timestamps.
+As of Shanghai (at 1681338455), upgrade activation is based on timestamps.

 Some clarifications were enabled without protocol releases: